 Same- or next-day swap

-We haul the full container, drop an empty on the same pad, and keep the job moving without losing a loading hour.
+We haul a full container and drop an empty on the same pad so the crew never wastes a loading hour.

 Step 3